10 Best Dorm Closet Essentials

 Overall, they looked great, but these are not as affordable as the storage bags.

-However, they looked amazing on the top of their closets.
+However, they looked amazing on top of their closets.

-So a storage box is multipurpose – it can easily help keep your dorm room organize and double as a dorm room decoration piece.
+So a storage box is multipurpose – it can easily help keep your dorm room organized and double as a dorm room decoration piece.

 Well, this hanger jewelry organizer will safely display all your glam in one place where you can see it – no going through jewelry boxes or bags searching for your glam statement piece.

 This hanger jewelry holder looks amazing.
-My jewelry holder, don’t look as stylish as this one.
+My jewelry holder doesn’t look as stylish as this one.

 All in all, jewelry holders make accessing your jewelry easy.